grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Oh I believe in the chaos," said Percy, "I just don't believe it comes up in my fucking favor."

-Miss Mai grinned a wide gapped-tooth smile.
+Miss Mai grinned a missing-toothed smile.
 "I think I can work with such a person.
 Can I encourage you to join me in my office to hear the details of the offer I have for you?
 It's... not really fit for public spaces."

 "Miss Mai, I am genuinely excited to learn more about this opportunity."
 Percy put down the box of clamps, and noticed that the shopkeeper watching her do so.